resotto/python3-docker-devenv/README.md

 ### What is Dockerfile?
 Dockerfile is just a file which has a series of processes for the purpose of creating Docker Image.
 There are some orders in Dockerfile.
+Here, let's pick up some of them.

 ### Orders of Dockerfile
 #### [`FROM`](https://docs.docker.com/engine/reference/builder/#from)
 - [`FROM`](https://docs.docker.com/engine/reference/builder/#from) **must be the first order in Dockerfile**.
 This specifies Docker Image with format `NAME[:TAG]`.
- If `TAG` is omitted, it will be `latest`, but **`latest` cannot be recommended because the version of the tag may change in the future**.
+If `TAG` is omitted, it will be `latest`, but **`latest` cannot be recommended because the version of this tag may change in the future**.

 #### [`WORKDIR`](https://docs.docker.com/engine/reference/builder/#workdir)
 - This specifies working directory where orders are executed, such as [`COPY`](https://docs.docker.com/engine/reference/builder/#copy) or [`RUN`](https://docs.docker.com/engine/reference/builder/#run) etc...
 You also can specify relative path and use this order many times in Dockerfile.

 #### [`COPY`](https://docs.docker.com/engine/reference/builder/#copy)
-- This order copies file from build context to image.
+- This order copies file from Build Context to image.
 The format is `COPY src dest`.
 You cannot specify `src` which is out of Build Context.

 #### [`RUN`](https://docs.docker.com/engine/reference/builder/#run)
 - This order takes one argument, which is a command, executes it and commits the result.

 Besides above, there are many Dockerfile orders, so please check [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

-## Why Does Quick Start Work?
+## Why Does Getting Started Work?
-What you did at [Quick Start](#quick-start) was just two things:
+What you did at [Getting Started](#getting-started) was just two things:
 1. Created Data Container.
-2. Created and ran container whose data is based on the container created by step 1.
+2. Created and ran container whose data is based on the Data Container.

 In step 1, when you did [`docker run ubuntu:18.04`]((https://docs.docker.com/engine/reference/commandline/run/), whose options are omitted here, Docker Daemon looks for the image from local first.
 If it isn't there, Docker Daemon tries to pull it from Registry, which is [Docker Hub](https://hub.docker.com/) by default.
-So you just pulled [`ubuntu:18.04`]((https://hub.docker.com/_/ubuntu?tab=description) image from Docker Hub.
+So you just pulled [`ubuntu:18.04`]((https://hub.docker.com/_/ubuntu?tab=description) image from [Docker Hub](https://hub.docker.com/).

 <details><summary>What is Registry?</summary><div>
-Registry is just a service that hosts and distributes Docker images.</div></details><br>
+Registry is just a service that hosts and distributes Docker Image.</div></details><br>

 <details><summary>What is Docker Daemon?</summary><div>
 Docker Daemon is responsible for creating, running and monitoring containers, and building and saving images.
-Although host OS usually starts Docker Daemon, you also can start it with `docker daemon`.
+Although host OS usually starts Docker Daemon, you also can start it explicitly with `docker daemon`.
 </div></details><br>

 How about `resotto/ubuntu-python3:0.0.1` in step2?
-Is this pulled from Docker Hub too?
+Was this pulled from Docker Hub too?
 Exactly.
-Indeed this image was build by you if you passed through [Usage](#usage), actually it had already been pushed and hosted by Docker Hub.
+Actually it had already been pushed to and hosted by Docker Hub.
 You can check it at [this page](https://cloud.docker.com/u/resotto/repository/docker/resotto/ubuntu-python3)!

-While the format of the ubuntu image [`ubuntu:18.04`](https://hub.docker.com/_/ubuntu?tab=description) is `REPOSITORYNAME[:TAG]`, the format of the original image [`resotto/ubuntu-python3:0.0.1`](https://cloud.docker.com/u/resotto/repository/docker/resotto/ubuntu-python3) is `USERNAME/REPOSITORYNAME[:TAG]`.
-What is the `USERNAME` of the ubuntu image?
- In fact, the ubuntu image doesn't have `USERNAME`.
+So what is the difference between `resotto/ubuntu-python3:0.0.1` and [`ubuntu:18.04`]((https://hub.docker.com/_/ubuntu?tab=description)?
+To know this, let's learn Docker Repository first.

 <details><summary>What is Repository?</summary><div>
 When falling into Docker category, Repository means set of relative images.
 Usually, it offers various versions of the same application or service.
 In short, images belong to Repository.
 </div></details><br>

+While the format of [`ubuntu:18.04`](https://hub.docker.com/_/ubuntu?tab=description) is `REPOSITORYNAME[:TAG]`, the format of the original image [`resotto/ubuntu-python3:0.0.1`](https://cloud.docker.com/u/resotto/repository/docker/resotto/ubuntu-python3) is `USERNAME/REPOSITORYNAME[:TAG]`.
+What is the `USERNAME` of [`ubuntu:18.04`]((https://hub.docker.com/_/ubuntu?tab=description)?
+In fact, the ubuntu image [`ubuntu:18.04`]((https://hub.docker.com/_/ubuntu?tab=description) doesn't have `USERNAME`.

-This is because the ubuntu image [`ubuntu:18.04`](https://hub.docker.com/_/ubuntu?tab=description) belongs *"root"* namespace, which is managed by Docker Inc. *"Root"* namespace is reserved for official images of prevailing softwares and distributions.
+This is because the ubuntu image [`ubuntu:18.04`](https://hub.docker.com/_/ubuntu?tab=description) belongs *"root"* namespace, which is managed by Docker Inc. *"root"* namespace is reserved for official images of prevailing softwares and distributions.
 On the other hand, original image such as [`resotto/ubuntu-python3:0.0.1`](https://cloud.docker.com/u/resotto/repository/docker/resotto/ubuntu-python3) belongs *"user"* namespace.
 This type of image is what is uploaded to Docker Hub by users.

 Thus, you can judge whether it is official image or not, due to its format.
 For example, [`resotto/ubuntu-python3:0.0.1`](https://cloud.docker.com/u/resotto/repository/docker/resotto/ubuntu-python3) has `USERNAME` "resotto" so this is uploaded by the user, not official image.